semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 version: v1.0

 # Name your pipeline.
 If you choose to connect multiple pipelines with
-# promotions, the pipeline name will help you differentiate between
+# promotions, the pipeline names will help you differentiate between
 # them.
 For example, you might have a build phase and a delivery phase.
 # For more information on promotions, see:
 # https://docs.semaphoreci.com/essentials/deploying-with-promotions/